A Geometry-based Stochastic Wireless Channel Model using Channel Images: Evaluation on Trained Model

 As the last evaluation of the model, we briefly discuss the root mean square (RMS) spread for the delay, azimuth, and zenith angles, which represents the degree of sparsity or richness of the multipath channels.
 According to \cite{ITURMS2017}, the general RMS spread values for a multipath feature $\boldsymbol{d}$ are calculated as follows:

 where $P_k$ is path gain, $d_k$ is channel parameters such as \emph{excess delay}, arrival and departure angles at k'th path.
-RMS values are an instrumental metric in dense urban environments where there are many local scatters.
-We consider the RMS values of delay, AOA, AOD, ZOA and ZOD when the receiver height is $\SI{1.6}{m}$, as at lower altitude rich scatterings can occur.
+RMS values are instrumental metrics in dense urban environments where there are many local scatters.
+We consider the RMS values of delay, AOA, AOD, ZOA, and ZOD when the RX height is $\SI{1.6}{m}$, as at lower altitudes rich scatterings can occur.
 The statistical distributions of the RMS values are shown in Fig.~\ref{fig:rms_cdf} as CDF for AOA, AOD, ZOA, ZOD and delay.
 As shown, we observe that the distributions are very closely aligned with those of the original data.
 These results imply that the WGAN-GP statistically well captures the multipath characteristics that reflect rich or sparse scatterings.